 New Southern Pacific Depot completed.
 Fire destroyed the old one.
 What could they expect with the close proximity of fire-breathing locomotives and a depot with a shingle roof?

-First speeding ticket issued to Albert Steinfeld’s chauffeur.
+The first speeding ticket was issued to Albert Steinfeld’s chauffeur.

 Tucson’s population is about 13,000.
 Fishing in the Santa Cruz River, for all practical purposes, ceases.
 Because of groundwater pumping and diversions for irrigation, the once perennially flowing river at Tucson no longer flows above ground, except after a heavy rain.